nathanfdev/deskpro/app/src/Application/ImportBundle/README.md

 | organization_id            | reference to `organizations.csv` `id` or `name` column                        |
 | field_name                 |                                                                               |
 | value                      |                                                                               |

+Note: You should use reference to `id` or `email` column, not both together.

 #### Exporter #2.
 JSON